 Applied Practice Experience (APEx)

-The Applied Practice Experience (APEx) is a 120-hour (minimum) work/volunteer experience enabling graduate students to develop and demonstrate public health competencies while contributing to projects that benefit the organization.
+The APEx is a 120-hour (minimum) work/volunteer experience enabling students to develop and demonstrate public health competencies while contributing to projects that benefit the organization.
+The APEx site is selected by students based on their career and educational goals.

 Faculty are dedicated to public health outreach and strongly believe in the value of experiential-based graduate education.
 Through the individualized APEx, students benefit by developing their skills and competencies outside the classroom setting; and the precepting agencies receive the benefits of the students’ enthusiasm, knowledge, and expanding skills.